From Foggy to Fabulous: Nutrients Every Perimenopausal Woman Needs

 Let’s talk hormones (again, I know).
 But this time we’re talking nutrients that may help.
 If perimenopause feels like riding a rollercoaster blindfolded (hot flashes one minute, mood swings the next), you’re not imagining it.
-Your hormones are shifting, and your body is working overtime to find a new balance.
-The good news?
-The right nutrients can give your body a little backup crew to ease the ride.

 Here are some of the best “hormone helpers” to keep in your corner: